Gilthanas122/hello-world/README.md

 ### Creating a Dockerimage of your app

+* Type in to your terminal within the root directory of you app `./gradlew build` to rebuild your app's .jar file
 * Create a Dockerfile(without any extension) in your app root directory
 * Login to your docker account (navigate in the terminal to the root directory of you app) `sudo docker login`
 * Create a docker image `sudo docker build -t <yourimagename> <dockerhubusername/dockerhubrepositoryname>`